NuSynth/GlideCLI/README.md

         There are several parts that the end goal consist of, as well as the necessary tasks that the automated system must be proficient at performing:

-            1. Automated construction of course construction from physical copy of a printed book, or in an ebook built from images:
+            1. Automated construction of a course from physical a copy of a printed book, or in an ebook built from images:

                 i) The process of the automated system here is the same.
 The only thing different